W4118/W4118.github.io/README.md

 While there are a number of different Git-based systems, you will be using Github Classroom for this course.
 Make sure you have a registered Github account.
 If you are new to Github, please check out the [**getting started guide**](https://help.github.com/articles/set-up-git/).
 There is also [**ssh setup guide**](https://help.github.com/articles/generating-an-ssh-key/) for you to enable ssh access to Github.

-##Caution: If you use the VM image provided on [the homework page](http://www.cs.columbia.edu/~nieh/teaching/w4118/homeworks/), please remove the our testing ssh public/private key pair, and generate or copy your own to the VM.
+**Caution**: If you use the VM image provided on [the homework page](http://www.cs.columbia.edu/~nieh/teaching/w4118/homeworks/), please remove the our testing ssh public/private key pair, and generate or copy your own to the VM.
 Please do NOT use the testing public key as your Github ssh key.

 Also please fill in the [**Google Form**](https://goo.gl/forms/SYgUQf43DarRoznB3) to declare your Github user name.